julianfigueroaGL/gorilla-cast-docs/docs/best-practices/routing/routing.md

 ## Micro-frontends

 [Micro-frontends](https://micro-frontends.org/) is the term you are looking for.
 Basically, it is your first line of segregation.
 You should split your app into multiple smaller apps.
-Each app will have its root component, router, models, services, etc. You will share many of the components (Of course, a very large application is important).
+Each app will have its root component, router, models, services, etc. You will still share components between each small app (of course, its important in a very large application to achieve reusability).

 ## Mono-repo considerations